SG60/hello-rust/README.md

 GSI-1 will be:
 <table><td>type (e.g. userDetails)<td>data</table>

+This should allow sorting all active syncs (e.g. 'sync' + startsWith 'SCHEDULED#') and other useful queries.

 Probably doesn't need rows for items.
 Maybe they can all just be stored in memory.

 https://eu-west-2.console.aws.amazon.com/dynamodbv2/home?region=eu-west-2#item-explorer?initialTagKey=&table=tasks